Adidev44480/Insurance-Uptake-Classification/README.md

 To handle class imbalance, I used **SMOTE** / class weights and trained models like **Logistic Regression**, **Naive Bayes**, **Random Forest** and **XG-Boost**.
 While evaluation I focused on the recall of the positive class, which also happened to be the minority class, because maximizing detection of interested customers is more important than overall accuracy.

-The best performance was achieved with the Logistic Regression with a recall of 87% while attaining accuracy score of 79%.
+The best performance was achieved with the Logistic Regression with a recall of 87% and an accuracy score of 79%.
 The model is significantly helpful in identifying potential buyers, reducing marketing cost and improving conversion rates.

 ### Why is Recall so important here
-I have prioritized identifying customers who would actually purchase the insurance because missing a potential customers means lost sales and lost revenue, a loss.
+I have prioritized _identifying customers who would actually purchase the insurance_ because missing a potential customers means lost sales and lost revenue, a loss.
 So what exactly is recall in this case?
 Recall measures how many of the potential customers have been correctly identified by the model.
-In other words, among all the customers who were interested in purchasing insurance, how many did the model identify correctly.
+In other words, among all the customers who would actually be interested in purchasing insurance, how many did the model identify correctly.